 - Be aware that resistant plant pathogens can spread from nearby fields, highways, railroads, or utility rights-of-way areas near your farm or treated site.
 Local and regional cooperation in resistance management is essential.
 Participate in Extension programs that conduct area-wide monitoring for the presence of disease pathogens and potential resistance development.
 Submit reports of fungicide control failures so that the possibility of resistance can be monitored and evaluated.

-The “FRAC List of Plant Pathogenic Organisms Resistant to Disease Control Agents” is updated regularly at www.frac.info (search for “List of Pathogenic Organisms).
+The “FRAC List of Plant Pathogenic Organisms Resistant to Disease Control Agents” is updated regularly at www.frac.info (download the “List of Resistant Plant Pathogens” from the Publications Section).
 The list identifies plant pathogens that have shown some form of resistance in commercially treated fields.
 Inclusion of the pathogen in this list only demonstrates that it can become resistant.
 It does not indicate that pathogen populations in specific geographic areas or locations are resistant.
 Consult with an Extension plant pathologist or other expert to estimate the resistance risk for specific fungi, fungicide, and crop combinations in your location.

 Compiled by Dr. Wayne Buhler, PhD